-"I was so thankful to have these resources to prep for my CDCES exam.
-I passed on the first tryl found the prep overwhelming, that I honestly did not know where to start.
-Beverity's program maps out a clear study path, and provides excellent teacures.
+"I was so thankful to have these resources to prep for my COCES exam.
+I passed on the first try!
+I found the prep so overwhelming, that honestly did not know where to start.
+Beverly's program maps out a clear study path, and provides excellent teacruses.
 For me, having the audio and visual presentations were key to helping me remember the information.
-Bevery has an accellent teaching style, and an encouraging spirit.
+Deverly has an excellent teaching style, and an encouraging spirit.
 Her sample questions were so similar to the actual test questions.
 I highly recommend this program and have suggested it to several of my peers.
-Thank you, thank you, thank, you, thank, you, thank, you, thank you, thank, you
+Thank you, thank you, thank you, Beverly!"